 In addition to her work leading the Alliance, Callahan serves as a “C3E Ambassador”- a group of 20 distinguished senior professionals who share an interest in broadening the recruitment, retention, and advancement of highly qualified women in the field of clean energy.
-She also currently serves as a member of the Board of the Business Council for Sustainable Energy.
-She also serves on advisory councils to the U.S. Chamber of Commerce 21st Century Energy Institute and the Institute for Electric Efficiency.
-In June 2009, Callahan was among the 23 inaugural inductees to the new Energy Efficiency Hall of Fame established by Johnson Controls Inc. and the United States Energy Association.
-Callahan also serves on the Advisory Board of Duke’s Center for Energy, Development and the Global Environment (EDGE) and the Advisory Board for the UC Davis Policy Institute for Energy, Environment and the Economy.
+She also currently serves as a member of the Board of the Business Council for Sustainable Energy and the Green Building Initiative, as well as on the Advisory Boards of Duke’s Center for Energy, Development and the Global Environment (EDGE), the UC Davis Policy Institute for Energy, Environment and the Economy.
 Secretary of Energy Ernest J. Moniz appointed Callahan to serve as a member of the National Petroleum Council for the 2016-2017 membership term to represent the views of the environmental and other public interest organizations.
 This marks Callahan's second "tour of duty" on the National Petroleum Council having been appointed previously by then Secretary of Energy Samuel Bodman.